A Local’s One Week French Riviera Itinerary

 Having your own set of wheels will also allow you to get out into the surrounding hills, which are quickly accessible by car and offer superb views and nature.
 Aside from being able to see more, you’ll be able to get away from the most crowded places too.

-You also have rental agencies in Cannes, Antibes, Saint-Tropez (though very few), Sainte Maxime (also very few), and a few other towns.
+Where to find a car rental: Nice, with its international airport, has by far the widest selction of rental car agencies, but you’ll also find offices in Cannes, Antibes, Saint-Tropez (though very few), Sainte Maxime (also very few), and a few other towns.

-DiscoverCars includes offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
+To check prices and book, I recommend using DiscoverCars, a car rental website that includes offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
 You can often find great deals.

 Itinerary overview